MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_dragonlanding.md

 # Entity Documentation - minecraft:behavior.dragonlanding

-`minecraft:behavior.dragonlanding` allows an entity to stop flying and transition into perching mode.
+`minecraft:behavior.dragonlanding` compels an entity to stop flying and transition into perching mode.

 > [!NOTE]
 > This behavior can only be used by the `ender_dragon` entity type.